vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 As the durations of day and night are not equal except on the vernal and autumnal equinox days, the prahara and muhurta of the day-time have not the same durations as those of their nocturnal counterparts, On equinox days, they are however equal, when

 the same as the number of minutes ( kala or liptika :) in a circle.
-In Siddhantas (astronomical treatises of the Hindus) there are conceptions with nomenclatures of still smaller divisions of time, but they had no practi cal utility.
+In Siddhāntas (astronomical treatises of the Hindus) there are conceptions with nomenclatures of still smaller divisions of time, but they had no practi cal utility.

 None of the time-periods of the sun, and the moon, viz., the year and the season, and the lunations and half-lunations are integral multiples of the day ; on the other hand, the figures run to several places of decimals.
 How did the ancients, who quickly dis covered that the time-periods were not integral multi ples of the day, express their findings?